darvil82/lanat-docs/Lanat/topics/Commands.md

 They are called templates because what they do is define the structure of a command, but they are not an actual command instance _yet_.

+> A command template class must _always_ inherit from ``CommandTemplate``.
+>
+> Note that a class can inherit from any other class as long as in the end of the inheritance chain there is a class that
+> extends ``CommandTemplate``.
+We'll see why this can be useful in the next sections.
+{style="note"}

 In order to add an argument to a command, add a property to the class and annotate it with `@Argument.Define`:

 ````Java